Beebops/National-Parks-Scavenger-Hunt/proposal.md

 1. User registers or logs in.
 2. User home page shows existing in progress and completed hunts.
 There is also the option to create a new scavenger hunt.
-3. User creates a personalized scavenger hunt, first selecting which park they would like to create a hunt for.
+3. User creates a personalized scavenger hunt, first selecting the state that their park is located in, and then the national park itself.
-4. User can customize the difficulty of the hunt and whether or not they want to search for just animals, just plants, or a combination of both.
-5. A scavenger hunt is then created showing the user a random selection of species from their selected national park.
+4. User can then select species that are native to that park.
-6. User can either accept the hunt as is, or modify or delete suggested species.
+5. User can either accept the hunt as is, or modify or delete suggested species.
-7. If user chooses to modify a particular species, they will be given the option of chosing another random species that is found in the park.
+6. If user chooses to modify a particular species, they will be given the option of chosing another random species that is found in the park.
-8. Scavenger hunt is accepted and saved to database.
+7. Scavenger hunt is accepted and saved to database.
-9. User participates in hunts, checking off tracking progress.
+8. User participates in hunts, checking off tracking progress.
-10. User views completed hunts and achievements.
+9. User views completed hunts and achievements.

 ### f.
 Unique Features and Stretch Goals